Landlords' Business Tax Benefits & Legal Obligations

 A landlord also may qualify for a deduction against their total income if they sell their rental property at a loss.
 They can get a small deduction if it qualifies as an investment activity, but there is no limit on the deduction if it qualifies as a business.

-You can read more here about when and how to file Form 1099.
-In general, a business owner must file it if they pay an independent contractor at least $600 during the tax year for services related to their business activity.
+In general, a business owner must file Form 1099 if they pay an independent contractor at least $600 during a year for services related to their business activity.
 There is an exception for credit card and electronic payments, which do not need to be reported by a business owner.